August 10, 2018 by Tom Ulrich, Broad Institute of MIT and Harvard

 To analyze so many cells, the team used Drop-Seq, a high-throughput, microfluidics-based, single-cell RNA-sequencing method developed by Macosko and collaborators in 2015 when he was a postdoctoral fellow in McCarroll's laboratory.

-First, however, the team had to collect individual cells from the adult in a way that reflects the cellular diversity of native, intact tissue.
+First, however, the team had to collect individual cells from the adult mouse brain in a way that reflects the cellular diversity of native, intact tissue.
 This is no small feat, given that adult brain cells weave together in a dense, complicated fashion as they age, making them difficult to tease apart.
 The team therefore adapted existing "patch-clamp" physiology protocols originally designed for making electrical recordings from single neurons.

 "It's very hard to keep cells healthy as you dissociate them, especially in adult models," Saunders explained.
 "We replicated certain aspects of the brain's environment, but also left out key ingredients to help the cells avoid self-induced shock.
 We also optimized our protocol for each brain region individually."